-We have audited the financial statements of Balmoral International Land Holdings plc ('the Company') and its consolidated undertakings ('the Group') for the year ended 31 December 2022 set out on pages 30 to 90, which comprise the Consolidated Income Statement, Consolidated Statement of Comprehensive Income, Consolidated and company Statement of Changes in Equity, Consolidated and company Balance Sheet, Consolidated and company Statement of Cash Flows and related notes, including the summary of significant accounting policies set out in note 1.
-The financial reporting framework that has been applied in their preparation is Irish Law and International Financial Reporting Standards (IFRS) as adopted by the European Union.
+We have audited the financial statements of Balmoral International Land Holdings plc ('the Company') and its consolidated undertakings ('the Group') for the year ended December 31, 2023 set out on pages 31 to 94, which comprise the Consolidated Income Statement, Consolidated Statement of comprehensive Income, Consolidated and company Statement of Changes in Equity, Consolidated and Company Balance Sheet, Consolidated and company Statement of Cash Flows and related notes, including the summary of significant accounting policies set out in note 1.

+The financial reporting framework that has been applied in their preparation is Irish Law and International Financial Reporting Standards (IFRS) as adopted by the European Union and, as regards the Company financial statements, as applied in accordance with the provisions of the Companies Act 2014.